-- 1. The matzos which are designated for use at the seder should not be moved on Shabbos, as they are considered muktzeh in the opinion of several poskim(31). - 2.
-On Shabbos, it is advisable not to cast chametz crumbs to the winds even within an eiruv, as some poskim hold that this may be a violation of the Shabbos Labor of Zoreh, Winnowing(32). - 3.
-The challos which are designated for lechem mishneh should be left in a safe place where children cannot reach them(33). - 4.
-A small child who will not participate in the seder may eat regular matzah this Shabbos.(34) - 5.
-Before the women begin to prepare for the seder after Shabbos is over, they should recite Boruch hamavdil bein kodesh l'kodesh(35).
+- 9. Although we do not eat matzah on this Shabbos, the matzos are not considered muktzeh, since it is permitted to feed small children matzah on Erev Pesach.
+It is permitted, therefore, to use a matzah for lechem mishneh on this Shabbos.
+Care should be taken that no chametz crumbs attach themselves to the matzah.(31) - 10.
+On Shabbos, it is advisable not to cast chametz crumbs to the winds even within an eiruv, as some poskim hold that this may be a violation of the Shabbos Labor of Zoreh, Winnowing.(32)

+- 11. The challos which are designated for lechem mishneh should be left in a safe place where children cannot reach them.(33) - 12.
+A small child who will not participate in the seder may eat regular matzah this Shabbos.(34) - 13.
+Before the women begin to prepare for the seder after Shabbos is over, they should recite Boruch hamavdil bein kodesh l'kodesh.(35)